Covered Calls in 2026: My Weekly Income System

 What are the tax implications of covered calls?

-Premiums from expired calls are typically taxed as short-term capital gains.
-If your shares are called away, it creates a taxable event on the stock itself, taxed at either short-term or long-term rates depending on how long you held the shares.
-A call being assigned can sometimes interrupt the long-term holding period.
-(Consult a tax professional for advice specific to your situation).
+Expired premiums are short-term capital gains.
+If shares get called away, that is a taxable event on the stock itself.
+Short or long-term rates apply based on how long you held it.
+Assignment can also interrupt a long-term holding period.
+(Talk to a tax professional.)

 Is a covered call part of "The Wheel" strategy?